-This perennial wildflower produces basal leaves about ½' tall and flowering
+This perennial wildflower produces basal leaves about ½'

 stems about ¾-2' tall.
 The basal leaves are 3-6" long and similarly